What is In Memory?

 What is the In Memory yearbook?

-Please take a few minutes and watch the ceremony video from last year: 2018 In Memoryceremony.
+Please take a few minutes and watch the ceremony video from last year: 2019 In Memory ceremony.

 Will VVMF pay for or arrange my travel to Washington, D.C.?